alnbvy/HousePrice/README.md

-# Machine learning prediction of the price of cars
+# Machine learning prediction of the price of houses
 Extremely simple project just for reviewing machine learning basics and fun!

 ## Table of Contents